keithrbennett/fide-xml-to-json/README.md

 This repo contains two scripts:

 * [fide_xml_to_json.rb](fide_xml_to_json.rb) - generates a JSON file from an XML file downloaded from [https://ratings.fide.com/download_lists.phtml](https://ratings.fide.com/download_lists.phtml) or [https://ratings.fide.com/download.phtml](https://ratings.fide.com/download.phtml).
 * [analyze_fide_data.rb](analyze_fide_data.rb) - generates a JSON file containing statistics from a JSON file produced by fide_xml_to_json.rb.
 This file may not necessarily include information useful to you, but is an example of how the data can be manipulated.
+Sample output files are in the [samples](./samples) directory.

 ## Installation Instructions